9 Solutions If Your PC Turns On But There’s No Display

 4. Disconnect peripheral devices

-Unplug all peripheral devices from your computer.
-This includes your keyboard, external drives, and mouse.
+Unplug all peripheral devices from your computer, including your keyboard, external drives, and mouse.
 If a device is causing the problem, this should resolve the issue.

 5. Force restart your computer

-If your computer boots up but doesn't display anything, you can try force restarting your computer to fix the issue.
+If your computer boots up but doesn’t display anything, you can try force restarting your computer to fix the issue.
+That’s because several simple issues are fixed during the booting process.
 Here are the steps to force restart your computer:

 1. Press and hold the power button for about 10 seconds to force shut down your PC.